YottaDB/YDBDoc/MessageRecovery/errors.rst

 GBLOFLOW
 ------------------

-GBLOFLOW, Database segment is full
+GBLOFLOW, Database file FFFF is full

-Run Time/MUPIP Error: This indicates that an error was encountered while extending the database file.
+Run Time/MUPIP Error: This indicates that an error was encountered while extending the database file FFFF.

 Action: Examine the accompanying message(s) for the cause of the error.
 If the error is due to insufficient authorization, address that.
 If the error is due to TOTALBLKMAX (refer to the explanation of that message) or a lack of enough free space on the disk to fit the size of a database file, try performing a KILL on some nodes in the database to get free blocks in the existing allocated space (you may need to KILL several subscripted nodes before you can KILL a name node).